 Attendance Allowance Guide

-Attendance Allowance is a UK benefit you may be entitled to if you are of pensionable age and you need help with your daily living tasks/personal care due to a physical or mental health condition.
+Attendance Allowance is a UK benefit available to people of pensionable age who need help with daily living tasks/personal care due to a physical or mental health condition.
 Whilst usually only available to people who are resident in the UK, you might still be able to get Attendance Allowance if

 Help with things such as washing yourself, dressing, eating, using the toilet or communicating your needs.